 Professional, precise pesticide application is the primary purpose of our business.
 We treat your fields as if they were our own.

-Most of our current customers prefer to contact us by telephone or by coming into our office.
-Texts and emails are fine, but we need to know what crops are adjacent to the target crop and which pest(s) we are controlling.
+Most customers prefer to contact us by telephone or by coming to our office.
+Texts and emails work, but we need to know what crops adjoin the target crop.

 If you have questions about which products to use, we are happy to help you with the decision.
 We sometimes suggest alternative options which are less expensive or reduce cropping restrictions.